Navigation auf uzh.ch

 The project involves a multidisciplinary team including computer scientists working on automated visual detection systems.
 The post holder will primarily focus on the clinical and behavioural aspects of the project and its translation into practice, but will be expected to develop a working knowledge of the associated computer based element.

 The post-holder will be expected to design, conduct and publish original research findings as well as lay interpretations, so excellent communication and self-management skills at all levels are essential.
-The researcher will be required develop in association with the supervisory team a framework for assessing the expression of the affective components of pain in cats and validate this.

 The completion of subsequent aims will demand the following skills and competencies: